our programs

 PALLID BAT SAFE HARBOR AGREEMENT

-Cannabis for Conservation is working with the California Department of Fish & Wildlife to manage and conserve Pallid bats on legal farms through the establishment of the cannabis industry’s first Safe Harbor Agreement.
-If you are a cultivator interested in being a host farm, please click here.
-This project is still underway, so stay tuned for more updates!
+Cannabis for Conservation worked with the California Department of Fish & Wildlife to manage and conserve Pallid bats on legal farms through the establishment of the cannabis industry’s first Safe Harbor Agreement.

 Farms for wild pollinators program